 I am so glad I used Hypnobabies! ~ Ashley

-Click here to read Elsa’s Perfect Hypnobabies Hospital Birth Story: “I just kept on with this, chanting it to myself, and at the same time, saying a prayer: “This child, as God’s divine idea, is already here.
+Click here to read Elsa’s Perfect Hypnobabies Hospital Birth Story using Christianity and Hypnobabies: “I just kept on with this, chanting it to myself, and at the same time, saying a prayer: “This child, as God’s divine idea, is already here.
 I just need to bring it out.” … Click here to read Lily Ann’s Birth Story: “The nurse was so impressed with the process.
 Actually, everyone involved was amazed at how peaceful the birthing process was.
 I know I couldn’t have done it without God and the hypnosis and the support system that I had throughout the birth.
 The nurse came back the next day – just to tell me how impressed she was.
 Lily Ann weighed 6 lb.
 12 oz. and was 19.5 inches long.
 God has truly blessed us.”

 From Christa H.: First, Hypnobabies actually helped my prayer life.
 Sometimes you get caught up in hectic day to day stuff, and the prayer life suffers.
 For me, turning inward, taking that time each day to do the tracks, led to rekindling inner monologue and then turning back toward God in internal conversation.
 That is how Christa combined Christianity with Hypnobabies